-Note 1: The 1 executive director is also heads of department.
+Note 1: The executive director is also head of departments.
 The remuneration figures disclosed under 'Heads of departments' are for the remaining additional members of staff who are head of departments.

 It is noted that for the reporting period and in respect of the members of the BoD and other key management personnel whose professional activities have a material impact on the risk profile of the Company there were zero amounts of: